rthor/mset/README.md

 # Mathematical Sets in JavaScript

-A reasonably well crafted although untest JavaScript implementation of a mathematical set.
+A reasonably well crafted although untested JavaScript implementation of a mathematical set.
 Created bcause I needed one proof to be tested and I didn't have access to Sage, Wolfram|Alpha or MatLab.

 ## Usage